 Table of Contents

-Some ask the question: will King Solomon be among the saved?
-These wonder about that because the Bible records that King Solomon married 700 wives and 300 concubines (I Kings 11:3).
-And these pagan women turned his heart away from the true God to the worship of idols at some point in his life.
+Some wonder about whether King Solomon would be saved or not because the Bible records that he married 700 wives and 300 concubines (I Kings 11:3).
+And these pagan women turned his heart away from the true God to the worship idols at some points in his life.

 We read in 1 Kings chapter 11, “For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the Lord his God, as was the heart of David his father.
 For Solomon went after Ashtoreth the goddess of the Zidonians, and after Milcom the abomination of the Ammonites.
 And Solomon did evil in the sight of the Lord, and went not fully after the Lord, as did David his father.”